Income Tax Topics: Electric Bicycle Credit

 New qualified electric bicycles

 Qualified electric bicycles must be new at the time of purchase to qualify for the credit.
 An electric bicycle is new if it is being transferred for the first time from a manufacturer, dealer or agent of a manufacturer, or retailer to the end user or consumer.
-Electric bicycles are not considered new if:
+Qualified electric bicycles used by a qualified retailer as a rental are not considered new.

-Electric bicycles that were previously sold and returned to the qualified retailer are still considered new and eligible for the credit on a subsequent sale if:
+Qualified electric bicycles that were previously sold and returned to the qualified retailer are considered new and eligible for the credit on a subsequent sale if both of the following conditions are met:

-• The qualified retailer provided a full refund to the original qualified purchaser; and
+- The qualified retailer provided a full refund of the purchase price (less the required discount) to the original qualified purchaser; and

-• The electric bicycle can be resold in new condition for the full price on a subsequent sale and is not discounted because it was previously returned.
+- The electric bicycle that was returned is marketed and sold in new condition for the full price on a subsequent sale and is not discounted because it was previously returned.

 Qualifying sales

-A qualified retailer is allowed a credit for all retail sales of new qualified electric bicycles sold in Colorado to qualified purchasers during a tax year for which the credit is allowed, except that no credit is allowed for sales made prior to April 1, 2024.
+A qualified retailer is allowed a credit for each retail sale of a new qualified electric bicycle sold in Colorado to qualified purchasers during a tax year for which the credit is allowed, except that no credit is allowed for sales made prior to April 1, 2024.

 Eligible tax years